Copyright © 1999–2018 FastMail Pty Ltd

-FastMail has a number of features that help catch and stop as much spam as possible.
-With just a little help from you, you can virtually eliminate spam from your Inbox.
+FastMail uses many tools that help catch and stop as much spam as possible.
+With a little help from you, you can virtually eliminate spam from your Inbox.

 For ease of use, we provide four levels in the Settings → Spam Protection screen: